-Management Statement Action Mgt Time Performance Measures Team Frame 1.5A Fauna Impacts Native fauna is protected and • All work is to minimise habitat conserved on community fauna and habitat. • Dead tree hollows are re pose a risk to risk to life or from dangerous trees are land nearby. • Pesticide use is consi upon fauna.
+Management Statement Action Mgt Team Time Frame Performance Measures 1.5A Fauna Impacts Native fauna is protected and habitat conserved on community fauna and habitat. • Dead tree hollows are repose a risk to risk to life on from dangerous trees are land nearby. • Pesticide use is consitutional and properties and the properties of the properties are land nearby.
 All work is to minimise impacts on native HSC fauna and habitat.
 Dead tree hollows are retained unless they pose a risk to risk to life or property.
 Hollows from dangerous trees are relocated on public land nearby.
 Pesticide use is considerate of impacts upon fauna.
-HSC 0 Fauna habitat is enhanced and conserved where possible.
+HSC 0 • Fauna habitat is enhanced and conserved where possible.